rackerlabs/genestack/docs/build-k8s.md

 ansible-playbook cluster.yml
 ```

 The cluster deployment playbook can also have overrides defined to augment how the playbook is executed.
+Confirm openstack-flex-inventory.yaml matches what is in /etc/genestack/inventory.
+If it does not match update the command to match the file names.

 ``` shell
 ansible-playbook --inventory /etc/genestack/inventory/openstack-flex-inventory.yaml \